This post may contain affiliate links. Please read our disclosure policy.

 • Canned crab meat – Avoid the cans!
 Pasteurization extends shelf life but also kills the flavor.

 I usually talk to the butcher in the seafood section of the store and ask where to get the freshest crab meat.
 Often they will sell it there by the pound, or you can find it refrigerated elsewhere.
 Costco sell a big container of lump crab meat that’s great, too.
-That’s what i use in my crab salad recipe.
+That’s what I use in my crab salad recipe.

-• Why did my crab cakes fall apart?
+• Why did my patties fall apart?
 Lack of a good binding agent is usually the culprit, which is why we use both egg and panko breadcrumbs in our mixture.
 The mayo also helps.
 If you don’t want to use breadcrumbs, saltine crackers are the best alternative, but keep in mind the added salt factor.

 • Can I make ahead of time?
 I definitely recommend cooking these right before serving, but you can form the patties a day or 2 ahead of time and store them in a tightly sealed container in the fridge.